argilla-io/argilla/argilla/docs/tutorials/index.md

     ---

-    Learn about a standard workflow to improve data quality for an image classification task.
+    Learn about a standard workflow for an image classification task with model fine-tuning.
     [:octicons-arrow-right-24: Tutorial](image_classification.ipynb)

--   __Image preference optimization__
+-   __Image preference__

     ---

-    Learn about a standard workflow to improve the data quality of multi-modal preference datasets.
+    Learn about a standard workflow for multi-modal preference datasets like image question answering.
     [:octicons-arrow-right-24: Tutorial](image_preference.ipynb)

 </div>